Updated: Oct 17

 Football/soccer mum.
 Assumption: Married, lives in suburbia, probably middle class, stay at home mother.

 But the other thing a stereotype does within a reader is to trigger their prejudices without them even realising it, and you can play on that.
 Let’s say we have a murder mystery in a town full of rednecks.
-The victim/s is/are black.
+The victim is black.
 Instant assumption: the rednecks did it.
 You are at liberty to play on that assumption to lead the reader into a red herring and twist it around as and when you wish.

-Or maybe you have a high earning city worker.
-Assumption is that he’s materialistic, egotistic and avaricious.
+Or maybe you have a high-earning city worker.
+The assumption is that he’s materialistic, egotistic and avaricious.
 He goes to the strip clubs with the boys after work, in true Wolf of Wall Street style, and sniffs coke in the toilet.
 Someone is stealing money from his company and all fingers point to another stereotype – the office justice warrior.
 But what if our city guy is a Robin Hood in disguise?
 What if it turns out to be HIM stealing and he’s stealing from the rich to give to the poor?
 Would that make a change from the all-too-familiar real-life scenario we often hear about where people in power commit corporate fraud purely out of greed?

 Take the soccer mum stereotype.
-What if her husband died and, in order to continue supporting her kids, giving them a good education and living their life, she turned to drug dealing because otherwise she couldn’t earn enough money?
+What if her husband died and, in order to continue supporting her kids, giving them a good education and living their life, she turned to drug dealing because, otherwise, she couldn’t earn enough money?
 (Yes, this is roughly a premise already used in the TV series Weeds, though I haven’t watched it.)
 In this instance, not only does it provide a twist on a stereotype, it pushes them into conflict with everything they have thus believed in life: raising your kids in a clean and honest lifestyle, keeping them away from drugs and bad influences, etc., etc. With a direct clash of worlds such as this, all sorts of problems and situations that need resolving will arise (and as storytelling is in the business of resolving things, this creates plenty of plot and complexity – yes, I said complexity.
 Who would think to link that with stereotyping?)

 Quinten Tarrantino has a tendency to use stereotypes and twist them in his films.
 Not just characters, but tropes, too: